 What should my BMI be?

-BMI is calculated by dividing your weight (or ‘mass’) in kilograms by your height in metres, squared – i.e. BMI = mass in kg ÷ (height in metres x height in metres).
+BMI is calculated by dividing your weight (or ‘mass’) in kilograms by your height in meters, squared – i.e. BMI = mass in kg ÷ (height in meters x height in meters).

-You'll find a BMI calculatoron the NHS website.
+You can also find a BMI calculator (opens in new tab) on the NHS website.
 Current guidelines state that a BMI between 18.5 and 24.9 is considered healthy.
 Those with a BMI of 18 or under are considered underweight, whilst those with a BMI over 25 are classed as overweight.

 Calculate your ideal body weight using the Hamwi Method

-While no formula is perfect, the Hamwi Method takes body frame size into account, which may enhance accuracy.
+While no formula is perfect, the Hamwi Method (opens in new tab) is another metric you can use that does take body frame size into account, which may enhance accuracy.